-“We wanted to make sure this symposium blended the cultural and historical aspects of whaling with the cutting edge scientific research that is going on here,” said North Carolina Maritime Museum Curator John Hairr.
+“The Whales and Whaling Symposium blends the cultural and historical aspects of whaling with the cutting edge scientific research that is going on here,” said North Carolina Maritime Museum Curator John Hairr.
 “With our long tradition of whaling and the rich diversity of marine mammals, the North Carolina coast is one of the best places in the world to see and understand how they all interrelate.
 Forty species of marine mammals including seals, manatees, dolphins and whales, have been documented off North Carolina as strandings, whaling targets, and live sightings.”

-The Symposium takes place at the NC Maritime Museum in Beaufort on April 6, 2018 from 10 a.m. – 4 p.m.
+The Symposium takes place at the NC Maritime Museum in Beaufort on April 6, 2018 from 10 a.m. until 4 p.m.
 Pre-registration is recommended to assure enough materials are available for audience members.
 It is free and open to the public.